+Just some times.
 The rest of the time I know it's the aliens testing me.

 The idiom that "just because you can do something doesn't mean you should", too often conflicts with other important words to live by, such as "do what makes you happy".
 Like farting in crowded elevators and pointing to the person beside you.
 That stuff is just too funny to take off the table.

 I think the age you stop Trick-or-Treating at Halloween is the one where you realize your desire to collect free, individually wrapped, tiny bars of chocolate is trumped by your laziness over having to walk around the block carrying a bag and knocking on doors.

 We all have that one friend who is a complete idiot.
 Unless, of course, you don't have any friends.
 Then you feel extra pathetic because as much of a moron as that one guy is, he still has more friends than you.